 Placements can provide you with a fantastic opportunity to increase your employability, gain an insight into the career that interests you and make contacts for the future.
 Placements can be undertaken as an integral part of your degree course or separately as a means to enhance your degree.

 Placements can take the form of a two week insight into an organisation to a year long contract.
 Below we have included some details of the more common types of placement we can support you with.
-However if you have a question about undertaking a period of work experience to support your degree, you can contact us by email.

 Undertaking a placement can really put you ahead in the graduate job market as it will allow you to: